 The death of Paul's older brother and other factors contributed to the separation of Patricia and Walter, just as Paul entered Elementary School.
 Shortly after that, Paul's father lost his battle with cancer, and his mother committed suicide.

-While Paul's childhood is marked by adversity, including a period during which he lived on the streets of Pittsburgh, Pennsylvania, he attributes his ability to endure and overcome these opportunities, to his success in the business arena and proficiency as a leader.
+While Paul's childhood was marked by adversity, including a period during which he lived on the streets of Pittsburgh, Pennsylvania, he attributes his ability to endure and overcome these opportunities, to his success in the business arena and proficiency as a leader.

 It was in San Diego that Paul met his mentor, Commander John G. Neeb.
-Together, Paul and John received numerous accolades for their work in Supply Chain Management, including several scholarships, a Marine Corps Navy Achievement Medal, and a Presidential Citation from then President, Ronald W. Reagan.
+Together, Paul and John received numerous accolades for their work in Supply Chain Management, including several scholarships, a Marine Corps Navy Achievement Medal, and a Presidential Citation from then-President Ronald W. Reagan.

-In 1986, not only did Paul embrace his transition from the military to the private sector, but became a father to his daughter Rebecca.
+In 1986, not only did Paul embrace his transition from the military to the private sector, but he became a father to his daughter Rebecca.